Breast Reconstruction

 While no breast reconstruction will ever be perfect, the aim is to achieve a reasonable match to the opposite breast.
 However, it can sometimes be difficult to closely match the opposite breast.
 In these circumstances, your surgeon may discuss the option of surgery to the opposite breast to best achieve symmetry.

-Your medical team will watch you closely for complications.
-You may benefit from physical therapy to improve or maintain shoulder range of motion or to help recover from weakness in the area the from which the donor tissue was taken.
+Your medical team will monitor you closely for complications.
+You may benefit from physical therapy to improve or maintain shoulder range of motion or to help recover from weakness in the area from which the donor tissue was taken.

 What factors influence the type of reconstructive surgery I can have?

 Several factors can influence the type of reconstructive surgery chosen.
-These include the size and shape of the breast that is being rebuilt, your age and health, your history of past surgeries, surgical risk factors (for example, smoking history and obesity), the availability of autologous tissue, and the location of the tumor in the breast.
+These include the size and shape of the breast that is being rebuilt, your age and health, your history of past surgeries, surgical risk factors (for example, smoking history and obesity), the availability of autologous tissue, and the location of the tumour in your breast.

 Does breast reconstruction affect the ability to check for breast cancer recurrence?

-Studies have shown that breast reconstruction does not increase the chances of breast cancer coming back or make it harder to check for recurrence with mammograph
+Studies have shown that breast reconstruction does not increase the chances of breast cancer coming back or make it harder to check for recurrence with a mammogram.
+Women with breast implants should inform the radiologist that they have implants before their mammogram so that the procedure can be adjusted to ensure accurate results and protect the implant from damage.

 Your team